andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/Level/awesome) - An open list of awesome Level modules and resources.
 - [awesome-vqvae](https://github.com/rese1f/awesome-vqvae) - A collection of resources and papers on Vector Quantized Variational Autoencoder (VQ-VAE) and its application.
 - [awesome-zero](https://github.com/zeromicro/awesome-zero) - A curated list of awesome projects that powered by go-zero.
-- [awesome-palestine](https://github.com/aborazmeh/awesome-palestine) - A curated list of Palestine and Palestinian-Israeli conflict resources.
 - [awesome-tasker](https://github.com/guifelix/awesome-tasker) - Carefully curated list of awesome Tasker projects, tutorials and tricks.
+- [Awesome-Browser-Extensions-for-OSINT](https://github.com/osintambition/Awesome-Browser-Extensions-for-OSINT) - A collection of awesome browser extension useful for OSINT along with their use case.
 - [Awesome_Efficient_LRM_Reasoning](https://github.com/XiaoYee/Awesome_Efficient_LRM_Reasoning) - 😎 A Survey of Efficient Reasoning for Large Reasoning Models: Language, Multimodality, Agent, and Beyond.
+- [awesome-palestine](https://github.com/aborazmeh/awesome-palestine) - A curated list of Palestine and Palestinian-Israeli conflict resources.
 - [awesome_cs-ja_phd_life](https://github.com/Kei18/awesome_cs-ja_phd_life) - Collection of articles about PhD life written in 🇯🇵.
 - [awesome-limits](https://github.com/lorin/awesome-limits) - Examples of OS / system limits.
 - [awesome-js-posts](https://github.com/palashmon/awesome-js-posts) - A curated list of the latest posts, blogs and repositories related to JavaScript.